 Whether you have been diagnosed with sleep apnea, or simply suspect it, Dr. Roger Roubal can help.
-Dr. Roubal is the foremost expert on sleep apnea in the Omaha, Nebraska and entire Midwest area.
+Dr. Roubal is the foremost expert in the Omaha, Nebraska and entire Midwest area.
 Please call (402) 493-4175 or click here to schedule an appointment.

 Understanding Sleep Apnea

 Sleep apnea is when your breathing stops while you sleep.
 It stops long enough that your brain has to partially awaken to restart breathing.
-There are two types of sleep apnea.
+There are two types.

 Obstructive Sleep Apnea is the most common form of apnea.
-In fact, the vast majority of sleep apnea sufferers have obstructive sleep apnea.
-In obstructive sleep apnea (OSA), breathing stops because your airway collapses, preventing air from reaching your lungs.
+In fact, the vast majority of sufferers have obstructive sleep apnea.
+In (OSA), breathing stops because your airway collapses, preventing air from reaching your lungs.

-A small minority of sleep apnea sufferers have both types.
+A small minority of sufferers have both types.

 Because you stop breathing while you sleep, you may not notice them.
 About 70% of obstructive sleep apnea sufferers snore.
 Your co-sleeper may notice your snoring and notice that it stops in a choking sound.
 Whether or not you snore, you should look for these symptoms and related conditions: